Surge

 "Acme Corp: Your order #12345 has shipped!
 Track it: https://acme.com/track",

-After updating a changes_needed or rejected campaign, the campaign moves back to pending and then in_review.
+After updating a changes_needed, rejected, or canceled campaign, the campaign moves back to pending and then in_review.

 Checking campaign status